omseeth/omseeth.github.io/_posts/2025-08-26-MLLM_for_ARC.md

 which underpins GPT-4 and most other LLMs applied to ARC [18, 28], is biased toward sequential tasks.
 They further demonstrate that performance improves significantly when the puzzles’ visual representations are converted into quasi-linguistic forms.
-This suggests that models not constrained to 1D sequential data, and capable of processing visual inputs, would well suited for solving puzzles from ARC-AGI-1.
+This suggests that models not constrained to 1D sequential data, and capable of processing visual inputs, would be well suited for solving puzzles from ARC-AGI-1.

 ### 3.3 Multimodal reasoning models